 As a part of contractual agreements with externship agencies, all allied health students may be required to fulfill the following requirements.
 Failure to submit all requirements may result in dismissal from the program.
-All requirements must remain current throughout the program.
 It is important to note that the contracted externship agency agreements are not negotiable in their requirements.
 Subject to externship site requirements, students who do not have documentation that evidences acceptable criminal background history, negative drug screen, immunization, and health clearance may not be accepted at the externship site.